samrosereed/samrosereed.github.io/projects/HappyRobot.md

 I was interested in exploring human - robot interactions and seeing how much the NAO robots could recognize human emotions.

 This all stemmed from the "Get Smile" behavior in Choregraphe.
-I was interested in creating a robot that could help with people's mental health, so that if someone was looking sad, NAO would tell a joke to cheer them up
+I was interested in creating a robot that could help with people's mental health, so that if someone was looking sad, NAO would tell a joke to cheer them up.
 </pre>

 <hr>